 Year: 1982

 Described as a "sport utility" vessel by the yard that converted her, Global owes her rugged commercial appearance to her former life as an oil rig support vessel.
-Formerly known as Allure Shadow, she is half yacht and half toy carrier, offering six double guest cabins with balconies, a saloon, a dining room, a sky lounge with panoramic views opening to a forward observation deck, an eight-metre freshwater swimming pool, a cinema, a games room that also functions as a library and a full gymnasium complete with a spa.
-Her huge decks can carry, among other toys, a helicopter and its full logistical needs plus a large sport fishing vessel.
+Formerly known as Allure Shadow, she is half yacht and half toy carrier, offering six double guest cabins with balconies, a saloon, a dining room, a sky lounge which opens onto a forward observation deck, an eight-metre freshwater swimming pool, a cinema, a games room that also functions as a library and a full gymnasium complete with a spa.
+Her huge decks can carry a helicopter and a large sport fishing vessel, among other toys.
 If all that doesn't impress, Global also has the capacity to host events for 200 people.

 Explorer